-The proposed research will (1) significantly advance fundamental understanding of hydrocarbon storage, release, and flow in shale; (2) provide more accurate predictions of gas-in-place and gas mobility in reservoirs; (3) help to develop new stimulation strategies to enable efficient and less environmentally harmful resource recovery from fewer wells; and (4) provide the basic data set to test the concept of using supercritical CO2 as an alternative fracturing fluid for simultaneous methane extraction and CO2sequestration.
+The proposed research will (1) significantly advance fundamental understanding of hydrocarbon storage, release, and flow in shale; (2) provide more accurate predictions of gas-in-place and gas mobility in reservoirs; (3) help to develop new stimulation strategies to enable efficient and less environmentally harmful resource recovery from fewer wells; and (4) provide the basic data set to test the concept of using supercritical CO2 as an alternative fracturing fluid for simultaneous CH4 extraction and CO2 sequestration.
 The work will leverage unique SNL capabilities: nanogeochemistry, high-pressure and -temperature geochemistry, numerical modeling, nanoscience, and neutron scattering.

 Project researchers obtained 10 shale core samples (including samples from Mancos, Woodford, and Marcellus) and model materials.
 They also obtained one relatively pure kerogen isolate from Mancos shale.
 Additional kerogen extractions from Woodford shale (immature) and Marcellus shale (mature) were prepared using solvent extraction, acid demineralization, and critical point drying.
 Low angle neutron scattering analysis was performed on Mancos shale samples.
-The team designed and constructed a unique high-temperature and -pressure experimental system that can measure both of the P-V-T-X properties and adsorption kinetics sequentially.
-Researchers completed the first set high-temperature, high-pressure (HTHP) measurement for a gas mixture of 90% CH4 and 10% CO2.
+The team designed and constructed a unique high-temperature and -pressure experimental system that can measure both P-V-T-X properties and adsorption kinetics sequentially.
+Researchers completed the first set high-temperature high-pressure (HTHP) measurement for a gas mixture of 90% CH4 and 10% CO2.
 More measurements for other mixtures with different CH4 and CO2 concentrations are currently underway.
-Complementary to the HTHP experiments, researchers have completed a set of high-temperature and low-pressure methane adsorption measurements using a thermal gravimetric analyzer.
+Complementary to the HTHP experiments, researchers have completed a set of high-temperature and low-pressure CH4 adsorption measurements using a thermal gravimetric analyzer.
 Significant progress has been made on molecular dynamics modeling.
 The major findings up to date include:

 Fundamental Understanding of Methane-Carbon Dioxide-Water (CH4-CO2-H2O) Interactions in Shale Nanopores under Reservoir Conditions (Aug 2017)